dado3212/image-motion/README.md

 10. Make it so that you can see the full path that it will follow?
 11. Adjust the min zoom?
 12. Make it so that you can delete a frame?
-13. Make it so that you can adjust a frame?
 14. Make it so that you can linger in some places for longer.

+## Known bugs
+1. When you move a frame, the layer preview doesn't update

 ## Author's Note
 If you're interested in programatically following bezier curves with ffmpeg's `zoompan`, I used to have this functionality until I ran into an inability to reparametize the curves by arc-length for smooth camera moves, and swapped to a fully in-browser solution.
 The relevant code is working around `62379f45044fd8b7254680064ad89b1367d3c420` or `9cdc77ba912cbb9914bdb120afd2f9cbf168a77e`.